 Urban family oriented negative elderly in general stand the view that obligations and responsibilities towards their adult children are escalating.
 This increase in the responsibilities takes place in spite of the financial stability and the high social status of adult children.
 Urban middle class children seem to be highly dependent on their parents economically getting done their domestic chores.
 Especially the financially dependent adult children cause a high level of mental distress to the extent that elders worry how children would manage their lives later.
 This condition compels many elderly parents to be economically active that can be both positive and negative in elders' experience.
 Success is a powerful source of happiness and in the same token failures of adult children become a deep displeasure for elderly parents.
-Poor educational attainments, lack of decent employment or a permanent source of income, lack of home, dependency, addictions, and feuds among children, childlessness, unmarried children.
+Poor educational attainments, lack of decent employment or a permanent source of income, lack of home, dependency, addictions, and feuds among children, childlessness, unmarried children, criminality and incapacity for parental care are some of the conditions elders noted as failures of their children.
 The perception of elders in regard to the failures of children seems to lead two opposite emotional experiences in elders.
 Some elders appear to sympathize the condition contributing the family wellbeing despite of frustration and their own problems whereas for some it is a source of anger.